ohjho/starter_guide_face_recog/README.md

 ```
 $ pip install -r _text_files/requirements.txt
 ```
-and just check and resolve any packages dependency issues if any show up under `pip check`.
+and just check and resolve any packages dependency issues if they show up under `pip check`.
 It should say `No broken requirements found.`

 3. Start Jupyter notebook
 ```